Cohomology ring of unitary $N=(2,2)$ full vertex algebra and mirror symmetry: Relation with complex geometry and examples

 \begin{conj} Let $X$ be a compact Calabi-Yau manifold of complex dimension $d$.
-Then, there is a unitary $N=(2,2)$ full vertex operator algebra $F_X$ of central charge $({3d},{3d})$ such that: \begin{enumerate} \item $F_X$ is of CY type; \item The $A$-Hodge numbers of $F_X$ coincide with the Hodge numbers in K\"{a}hler geometry: $h_{p,q}^A(F_X) = h_{p,q}(X)$; \item The cohomology ring $H(F_X,d_A)$ is isomorphic to the quantum cohomology ring $QH(X)$ (For the definition of quantum cohomology ring, see \cite{Hori}); \footnote{We also expect that the cohomology ring $H(F_X,d_B)$ is isomorphic to the Hochschild cohomology $HH(X)$.} \item The Witten index coincides with the elliptic genus
+Then, there is a unitary $N=(2,2)$ full vertex operator algebra $F_X$ of central charge $({3d},{3d})$ such that: \begin{enumerate} \item $F_X$ is of CY type; \item The $A$-Hodge numbers of $F_X$ coincide with the Hodge numbers in K\"{a}hler geometry: $h_{p,q}^A(F_X) = h_{p,q}(X)$; \item The Witten index coincides with the elliptic genus

 \end{enumerate} \end{conj}